KaneMayfield/Rescue-Lifeboat/README.md

 If you have a Manifold creator contract connected to your compromised wallet, this tab helps you transfer ownership to your clean wallet.
 This is a separate operation from rescuing NFTs.

+### Tab 6: Emblem Vault

+Rescues Emblem Vault NFTs (both V2 and Legacy contracts) from your compromised wallet via MEV Blocker.
+Three sub-sections:

+**Scan & Rescue** — Scans your compromised wallet for Emblem Vault tokens on both the V2 contract (`0x82C7a8f7...`) and Legacy contract (`0x6Fc355D4...`).
+Shows vault name, image, and contained assets (BTC, DOGE, rare pepes, etc.) for each vault found.
+Select which vaults to rescue, enter your keys, and execute the transfer through MEV Blocker — same proven pattern as the NFT rescue tab.

+**Vault Inspector** — Look up any Emblem Vault by token ID to see its name, image, contained assets, and full metadata.
+Read-only — no keys needed.

+**Ownership Proof** — Generates a cryptographic signature proving you own a vault.
+This costs zero gas and is completely invisible to the sweeper bot.
+Use it to prove wallet ownership to Emblem support for profile migration without revealing your private key.
 ![background](background.png)
 ---